acqdiv/variation-sets/README.md

 The **Analysis** subdirectory contains the all code for the statistical analyses.
 See `analysis.Rmd`.

 **4. Results**
 The **Results** subdirectory stores the plots and model summaries that are reported in the manuscript.
+All model summaries are labeled using the model object names from the `analysis.Rmd` file.